-Living history: videos about refugees' experiences and student's presentation of selected texts.
+Living history: videos about refugees' experiences and students' presentation of selected texts.
+In this class, we will once again touch on the concept of intersectionality, as the case studies also touch on gender and ethnicity issues.

-Students should choose one of the following texts to present (presentations might be done in pairs).
+Students should choose one of the following texts to present (presentations might be done in pairs):